 The terms used in these regulations should be interpreted as meaning the same as in the Higher Education and Scientific Research Act, insofar as they are defined in that Act.
 The following terms are to be defined thus:

-a. the Act: the Higher Education and Scientific Research Act (in Dutch, the WHW), in the Dutch b. the programme: the Master's degree programme as denoted in Article 7.3a subsection 1, paragraph b of the Act;
+a. the Act: the Higher Education and Scientific Research Act (in Dutch, the WHW), in the Dutch Bulletin of Acts, Orders and Decrees, number 593 and as amended since;

+b. the programme: the Master's degree programme as denoted in Article 7.3a subsection 1, paragraph b of the Act;